Vyral/willie-miranda-recruiting/_posts/2020-09-15-how-can-you-stand-out-in-a-listing-appointment.md

 8:12 — Wrapping things up

-If you have any questions for me about pre-listing packets or anything else related to the real estate business, don’t hesitate to reach out via phone or email.
+If you have questions for me about pre-listing packets or anything else related to the real estate business, don’t hesitate to reach out via phone or email.
 I look forward to hearing from you soon.

 {% include full-post-cta.html %}